nagypet/spvitamin/README.md

 - ObjectLogger
 - @LoggedRestMethod annotation, which triggers an aspect for a good quality logging of the interface methods.
 - AsyncAutoConfiguration, AsyncProperties
+- LDAP URL is set to the AuthenticatedUser object, from where the authentication succeeded

 ### 1.3.13-RELEASE 2022-06-12